Bachelor’s Degree in Anthropology

 Anthropology is the fascinating study of human beings, from their origin and development, to their cultures, customs, and creativity.

-At SUU, anthropology students engage with archaeology, biological and cultural sociology, and linguistics, gaining practical knowledge and skills through experiential and service learning.
-SUU’s Anthropology program emphasizes critical thinking, scientific literacy and ethical reasoning with impactful research influencing societies and individuals.
+At SUU, anthropology students engage in archaeological, biological, and cultural analysis, gaining practical knowledge and skills through experiential and service learning.
+SUU's Anthropology program emphasizes critical thinking, scientific literacy and ethical reasoning with impactful research influencing societies and individuals.

 College: Humanities & Social Sciences